 Bladder training, or retraining, involves adjusting your habits.
 You go to the toilet on a set schedule — even if you have no urge to urinate — gradually increasing the time between urination.
 This allows your bladder to fill more fully and gives you more control over the urge to urinate.

 A bladder-training program usually follows these basic steps:

 - Extend your urination intervals.
 Using your bladder diary, pinpoint the amount of time from one urination to the next.
-Then extend that interval by 15 minutes.
-So, if your usual interval is one hour, you work to extend that interval to an hour and 15 minutes.
+Then extend that by 15 minutes.
+So, if your usual interval is one hour, you work to extend that to an hour and 15 minutes.

 - Increase your intervals.
 Gradually lengthen the time between trips to the toilet until you reach intervals of two to four hours.
 You might do this by extending your intervals an additional 15 minutes each week until you reach the desired goal.
 Be sure to increase your time limit slowly so that you give yourself the best chance for success.

 Don't be discouraged if you don't succeed the first few times.
 Keep practicing, and your ability to maintain control is very likely to increase.

 Your pelvic floor muscles and urinary sphincter help control urination.
 You can strengthen these muscles by regularly doing pelvic floor exercises, commonly referred to as Kegels.

 The pelvic floor muscles work to open and close the urethra — the tube that carries urine from the bladder to the exterior of your body.
 These muscles also support the bladder as you exert yourself doing everyday activities such as walking, standing, lifting and sneezing.